 a broad seven-segmented front portion and a much narrower five-segmented rear portion that terminates in a stinger.
-Scorpions prefer to nest under rocks, tree bark, boards, garbage cans and rubbish piles.
-Those found in Georgia are about 2 inches long and the pain of the sting is similar to that of a bee or wasp.
+Scorpions prefer to nest under rocks, tree bark, boards, garbage cans, and rubbish piles.
+Those found in Georgia are about 2 in. long and the pain of the sting is similar to that of a bee or wasp.

 Chemical controls are usually not necessary or appropriate for the solitary stingers.
 Turf areas can be treated with insecticides labeled for these sites to discourage nesting of cicada killers.
-Scorpions can be killed with an application of insecticide, but eliminating their breeding areas is more effective and long-lasting.
-There is not a good insecticide registered for control of mud daubers.
-Mud daubers are not aggressive and their nests can usually be physically destroyed with little danger from the wasp.
+Scorpions can be killed with an application of insecticide, but eliminating harborage sites is more effective and long-lasting.
+Mud daubers are not aggressive and are not considered pests.
+Their nests can usually be physically destroyed with little danger from the wasp, and most any flying-insect formulation of insecticide would be effective if necessary.